Key Takeaways

 Shortlist two to three providers

-Focus on insurers that align with your primary priority and meet baseline requirements for your industry, business size, and location.
-A wellness spa in Taos and an oilfield equipment supplier in Farmington have different risk profiles, so New Mexico general liability costs will vary accordingly.
-Make sure each finalist can actually write coverage for your business type before moving forward.
+Focus on insurers that align with your primary priority and serve your industry, business size and location.
+A wellness spa in Taos and an oilfield equipment supplier in Farmington carry different risk profiles, so New Mexico general liability costs will vary between them.
+Confirm each finalist can actually write coverage for your business type before moving forward.

 4. 4

-• Certificate turnaround that takes too long to meet contract deadlines for resort vendors in Ruidoso or government contractors in Los Alamos
+• Slow certificate turnaround that can't meet contract deadlines for resort vendors in Ruidoso or government contractors in Los Alamos

-• Unavailable hired and non-owned auto endorsements, which matters when your crew drives personal trucks across long distances to job sites in rural areas like Clovis or Silver City
+• Missing hired and non-owned auto endorsements, a real gap when crews drive personal trucks to remote job sites in Clovis or Silver City

-• Online portal's lack of functionality for policy changes, which slows down seasonal businesses ramping up for Balloon Fiesta or ski season
+• A portal that can't process midterm changes, which stalls seasonal businesses ramping up for Balloon Fiesta or ski season

 5. 5